Communities for a Better Environment

-Communities for a Better Environment (CBE), previously known as Citizens for a Better Environment, is a policy-focused non-profit organization started in 1971 by Marc Anderson and David Come in Chicago, Illinois.
+Communities for a Better Environment (CBE), previously known as Citizens for a Better Environment, is an American policy-focused non-profit organization started in 1971 by Mark Anderson in Chicago, Illinois.
 In the late 1970s and early 1980s, CBE expanded to California, Wisconsin, and Minnesota.
-Today, CBE is active primarily in California having established itself in San Francisco in 1978 and expanded to Los Angeles in 1982.
-CBE, now based in Oakland, CA, and Huntington Park, CA, has affected communities throughout California, including Richmond, East Oakland, Vernon, Huntington Park, Boyle Heights, Pacoima, Wilmington, and SE Los Angeles.
-CBE was the first environmental organization to practice door-to-door canvassing by directly involving community members.
+CBE established itself in San Francisco in 1978 and expanded to Los Angeles in 1982.
+Today, CBE is based in Oakland, CA and Huntington Park, CA. CBE was the first environmental organization to practice door-to-door canvassing by directly involving community members.
 In 1980, CBE won the United States Supreme Court decision on Village of Schaumburg v.
-Citizens for a Better Environment 444 U.S. 620 protecting the 1st and 14th Amendment Rights of door-to-door activists with CBE and countless other public interest organizations.
-CBE's early combination of grassroots organizing with research and legal work provided the innovative edge needed to challenge large-scale industries, refineries, and policies.
+Citizens for a Better Environment 444 U.S. 620, protecting the right of charities to conduct door-to-door solicitation under the 1st and 14th amendments to the United States Constitution.

 About

-CBE focuses on urban areas which maintain a disproportionate concentration of low-income communities with poor environmental health conditions due to heavy pollution from refineries, ports, power plants, freeways, etc. These communities are more susceptible to cancer and diseases including asthma, heart disease, premature deaths, birth defects, etc. CBE values environmental and social sustainability as an intrinsic right for all humans to access clean air and drinking water regardless of race, gender, sexual orientation, age, culture, ability, nationality, or income.
+CBE's mission is "to build people’s power in California’s communities of color and low income communities to achieve environmental health and justice by preventing and reducing pollution and building green, healthy and sustainable communities and environments."
+CBE promotes access to clean air and drinking water as an intrinsic human right.